Haileybury School of Mines: Guest Lecture Series

 Abstract

 Wabi Iron & Steel Corp.
 (Wabi) is a company that is almost as old as the underground mining industry in Canada.
 Its birth came about immediately after the prolific silver finds in an area that today, we call Cobalt.
-Two enterprising brothers, Hugh and Harry McEwen along with John Lever, set-up shop in the fledgling community of New Liskeard in 1907.
+Two enterprising brothers, Hugh and Harry McEwen, along with John Lever, set up a shop in the fledgling community of New Liskeard in 1907.

-The first few years of Wabi’s business activity focused on being a repair shop to the large saw mills in the area and the steamboat line servicing communities along Lake Temiskaming and the Blanche River system.
-Wabi’s innovation however, quickly highlighted the company in the Cobalt silver camp.
+The first few years of Wabi’s business activity focused on being a repair shop for the large sawmills in the area and the steamboat line servicing communities along Lake Temiskaming and the Blanche River system.
+Wabi’s innovation, however, quickly highlighted the company in the Cobalt silver camp.
 The stamp mill dies being produced at the Wabi foundry were significantly outlasting the imported pieces being brought from England.
-So much so, that several mine owners from the Cobalt camp formed an investment consortium into Wabi and funded a new facility that is Wabi’s plant location today, at 330 Broadwood Avenue.
+So much so, that several mine owners from the Cobalt camp formed an investment consortium into Wabi and funded a new facility, which is Wabi’s plant location today, at 330 Broadwood Avenue.

 Wabi has consistently innovated to keep at the forefront in the supply chain to the mining industry.
 From metallurgical recipes that offer improved wear resistance, to pioneering the use of aluminum in mine hoist cages and skips.
 In the early 1950’s, Wabi introduced rubber-tired haulage trucks for underground mining.
-In the late 1970’s, Wabi designed and manufactured the largest single-rope connection mine cage having a capacity of 120 occupants.
+In the late 1970s, Wabi designed and manufactured the largest single-rope connection mine cage, which had a capacity of 120 occupants.
 And continuing today, Wabi pursues innovative product designs that are intended to help solve challenges associated with underground mining.

 Wabi’s story is one of ‘David and Goliath’ whereby its survival among a field of multi-national manufacturing giants is owed to its ability to innovate and apply technology successfully to the challenges being confronted by underground miners.
 Its next century of continued business isn’t given – it must be worked for.
 Metals will pervade human technology for as long as humans exist.
 Mining these metals will ensure that companies such as Wabi have no shortage of challenges to solve.